Skip to Main Content

 • Types of collateral: Real estate, a vehicle, a savings account, an investment account, and the appliances in your home are a few types of assets that may qualify as collateral.

 • Borrower risk: Lenders may view secured loans as less risky because the lender can take ownership of your collateral if you default.
 In turn, interest rates are lower relative to unsecured loans.
-For example, the average interest rate on a 2-year unsecured personal loan was 12.33%, per the Federal Reserve.
-Meanwhile, a 60-month new car loan had an average rate of 8.40%.
+For example, the average interest rate on a 2-year unsecured personal loan was 11.40%, per the Federal Reserve.
+Meanwhile, a 60-month new car loan had an average rate of 7.52%.

-• Eligibility: Lenders consider your credit, income, and employment history in addition to the value of your asset when assessing eligibility for a secured loan.
+• Eligibility: Lenders consider your credit, income, and employment history in addition to the value of your assets when assessing eligibility for a secured loan.
 The value of your collateral could mitigate a low income or low credit score, for example, making these loans easier to qualify for.

-• Loan amounts: Secured loan amounts can be well over $100,000 depending on the type of loan, how much you qualify to borrow, and the asset's value.
+• Loan amounts: Secured loan amounts can be well over $100,000, depending on the type of loan, how much you qualify to borrow, and the asset's value.

 • Down payment: When the loan is being used to purchase the asset that will be used as collateral, you're frequently required to contribute a down payment.
 For example, a mortgage purchase often requires a down payment of 20% to avoid private mortgage insurance (PMI).

-• Variable vs. fixed: Secured loans may have variable interest rates, fixed or even both.
-For instance, an adjustable rate mortgage (ARM) may have a fixed rate for the first few years and then adjust to a variable interest rate.
+• Variable vs. fixed: Secured loans may have variable interest rates, fixed, or even both.
+For instance, an adjustable-rate mortgage (ARM) may have a fixed rate for the first few years and then adjust to a variable interest rate.

 • Repayment terms: Repayment terms on secured loans depend primarily on the loan's purpose.
 Mortgages, home equity loans, and home equity lines of credit (HELOCs) typically offer the longest repayment terms — up to 30 years or more.
 Auto loans and secured personal loans may be available for up to 7 years.